MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 in light of the of the claim that

-> The standard literature on Ockam's razor contains no plausible, non-circular, explanation of how simplicity helps science to arrive at true theories.
+> The standard literature on Occam's razor contains no plausible, non-circular, explanation of how simplicity helps science to arrive at true theories.

 Kelly asks, then, "how _could_ Ockham's razor help one find true theory?"